Mr. Monk's Last Case: A Monk Movie: Plot

 Adrian Monk's obsessive-compulsive habits, which subsided after solving the murder of his wife Trudy, (Note: As depicted in "Mr. Monk and the End".) are reignited by the COVID-19 pandemic.
 (Note: As depicted in "Mr. Monk Shelters in Place".)
 After losing a book deal about his career as a private detective—the money from which he had hoped to use to fund his stepdaughter Molly Evans' wedding—Monk begins to contemplate ending his own life.
 Monk is reunited with his former assistant Natalie Teeger, now remarried and living in Atlanta, and Randy Disher, now Chief of Police of Summit, New Jersey, for Molly's wedding to journalist Griffin Briggs.
 Griffin is killed in an apparent bungee jumping accident after accusing billionaire Rick Eden of murdering his partner.

 Molly goes to Monk for help and, after some reluctance, Monk decides to take the case.
 Molly reveals that she overheard someone saying that the rope was "six feet too long".
-Suspicious that someone would automatically know that, Molly adds that she noticed that the man who said it had white painted fingernails.
+Suspicious how someone would know that immediately, Molly adds that she noticed that the man who said it had white painted fingernails.
 Knowing that it is a habit for softball players, Randy locates the man, Lucas Kubrick, an employee of Eden.
-They further discover that someone broke into Griffin's workshop, but nothing was stolen.
+They further discover that someone had broke into Griffin's workshop, but nothing was missing.

 Monk, Natalie, and Randy go to see Eden and learn that Leland Stottlemeyer is now the head of his security.
-When Monk confronts Eden over the allegations, Stottlemeyer restrains him as he wants to keep his new job, but Monk notices sticky notes in Eden's office.
+When Monk confronts Eden over the allegations, Stottlemeyer restrains him, as he wants to keep his job, but Monk notices sticky notes in Eden's office.
 Soon after, Monk meets with the new head of homicide, Lisa Rudner, who wishes that he rejoin as a consultant, but he politely rebuffs her.
 Monk tries to speak to Kubrick, but he is told that they are unable to touch him as he has lawyered up.
-Meanwhile, Stottlemeyer gets footage of Eden with Kubrick, reaffirming Monk's suspicions.
+Meanwhile, Stottlemeyer gets security footage of Eden with Kubrick, supporting Monk's suspicions.
 Monk speaks with Dr. Bell, who reveals that he retired two months ago and was seeing him out of empathy, where he sees a newspaper clip about a dog shelter that had been threatened by a bomber.
 He recognizes the writing as Eden's from the sticky notes, and spots Kubrick on a delivery.
-Realizing that Eden plans to bomb Kubrick, making it look like a failed bomb on the dog shelter, Monk and Natalie attempt to save him, but are too late as Kubrick is killed in an explosion.
+Realizing that Eden plans to eliminate Kubrick, making it look like a failed bombing of the dog shelter, Monk and Natalie attempt to save him, but are too late.